aredn/documentation/arednGettingStarted/installing_firmware.rst

 3. Put the Ubiquiti device into TFTP mode by holding the reset button while plugging your node's Ethernet cable into the *POE* port on the PoE adapter.
 Continue holding the device's reset button for approximately 30 to 45 seconds until you see the LEDs on the node alternating in a 1-3, 2-4, 1-3, 2-4 pattern, then release the reset button.

 4. Open a command window on your computer and execute a file transfer command to send the AREDN firmware to your device.
-Target the default IP address of your Ubiquiti node, such as 192.168.1.20 or 192.168.1.1 for AirRouters.
+Target the default IP address of your Ubiquiti node, such as 192.168.1.20 (or 192.168.1.1 for AirRouters).
 The following is one example of TFTP commands that transfer the firmware image to a node:

   >>>
   [Linux/Mac]